 As an Amazon Associate I earn from qualifying purchases.

-This 10-minute, 7-ingredient pistachio hummus is ultra creamy, nutty, and packed with fiber, protein, and healthy fats—an easy, delicious twist on classic hummus!
+This ultra creamy, nutty pistachio hummus is ready in 10 minutes and packed with fiber, protein, and healthy fats.
+It’s an easy, delicious twist on classic hummus!

 Completed Pistachio Hummus in a bowl.